 - Out of Network benefits may be possible for Aetna, Blue Cross, Blue Shield, Cigna, Magellan, or other commercial insurance plans that are not HMOs – call your insurance for details and benefits.

-- Not accepting Medi-Cal (State, California Health and Wellness/MHN, Anthem Blue Cross, or Medicare with Medi-Cal as secondary)
+- Not accepting Medi-Cal (regular state Medi-Cal, California Health and Wellness/MHN, Anthem Blue Cross, or Medicare with Medi-Cal as secondary)

-Telemental Health via a Secure HIPPA Compliant Platform
+Telemental Health via a Secure HIPAA Compliant Platform

 As of August 2021, all services are offered by telehealth.
 Online video or telephone appointments will be scheduled depending on your needs, insurance coverage, and your therapist’s recommendation.
 Telehealth may not be appropriate for all clients.
 You and your therapist will discuss your options.